Division

 As knowledge accumulated, the use of “prescribed” fire grew and natural resource professionals now include fire as an appropriate tool to manage forests, woodlands and range.
 Properly used, fire remains an excellent tool for restoring and managing many Oklahoma landscapes.

 Learn more about fire’s role in Oklahoma ecosystems and the proper use of prescribed fire.
-Watch our video A Land in Balance.
+Watch the video A Land in Balance.

 Wildland fires are a force of nature that can be nearly as impossible to prevent, and as difficult to control, as hurricanes, tornadoes, and floods.
 Wildfire can be a friend and a foe.
 In the right place at the right time, wildland fire can create many environmental benefits, such as reducing grass, brush, and trees that can fuel large and severe wildfires and improving wildlife habitat.
 In the wrong place at the wrong time, wildfires can wreak havoc, threatening lives, homes, communities, and natural and cultural resources.